XI Corps (North Korea)

-The XI (11th) Corps (camouflage names of the 465th Army or the 630th United Nations Corps), are a corps of the Korean People's Army and are the headquarters of all special forces.
-It is known that its headquarters are based in Tokchon.
+The XI Corps (also known as Storm Corps), are a corps of the Korean People's Army and an elite unit of the North Korean Special Forces.
+It is stationed in Tokchon, South Pyongan Province.

+History

-The 17th Reconnaissance Brigade merged with the 124th Army and 283th Army of the National Security Agency's Reconnaissance Division, which were founded in early October and 16th of 1967, respectively, to form the "Special Eighth Army" in January 1969.
-In July 1983, it was changed to the Ministry of General Affairs' Office of the Ministry of Servitude and Guidance (English: Light Infantry Guide Bureau), and in 1991 it was reorganized into the 11th Corps.
+The 17th Reconnaissance Brigade merged with the 124th Army and 283th Army of the National Security Agency's Reconnaissance Division, to form the Special 8th Army in January 1969.

-On December 14, 2011, Senior Research Fellow Jeong Seong-jung of the Sejong Institute announced that Choi Kyung-sung had discovered that the commander of the army was a legionary.
+The Special 8th Army Corps was centered on Unit 124, which carried out the Blue House raid in 1968.
+In 1983, North Korea reorganized the unit into Light Infantry Training and Guidance Bureau.
+Then they merged other special forces and reorganized it to create the Storm Corps or 11th Corps in 1991.

 In 2020, members of the Corps were sent to the Sino-DPRK border area of Ryanggang Province to combat smuggling and other "anti-state" activities.

+In 2025, it was reported that the North Korean infantry, deployed to the Kursk front of the Russo-Ukrainian War, consisted of 4 brigades from the North Korean 11th Corps.